 Jesus is invited to a banquet in the home of a Pharisee, and he uses this invitation as a teaching moment, a ‘show and tell’ time for his disciples.
 Jesus says: “Notice how people are coming in and picking their seats.
 It represents positioning for power, recognition and respect, and it reflects a pecking order of ‘who’s who’.
 Jesus says: “When you are invited to a banquet or important party, don’t do what these people are doing.
 Don’t pick out the seats that may be noticeable as more prestigious than other seats.
 Pick out the seats that are out of the spotlight, and that aren’t considered cool.
 Because if you sit in the coolest seats, the guest master or master of ceremonies might have to embarrass you, in front of others no less, that the place you have chosen is not appropriate and you need to sit in the rear, along the back wall with all the other nobodies.
 (Luke 14:1, 7-14)

 Have you ever sat down in a public place and been told that you cannot sit there?
-That ever happen to you?
+Has that ever happened to you?
 I remember going to a diner on 10th Avenue in New York City, a diner one street North of General Theological Seminary, in Chelsea, where we lived at the time.
 We went in for breakfast, and a waiter said to seat ourselves.
 We sat down and were studying a menu, when the manager told us: “You can’t sit there.
 That table is set up for four people, not two.
 You need to sit at a smaller table”.
-At first I thought this was rude, but then I remembered that this is NYC, and it was rude and a little humorous.
+At first, I thought this was rude, but then I remembered that this is NYC, and it was rude and a little humorous.

 Jesus says: “Sit in a lowly place, and when the guest master comes in, he may ask you to join him at a better place up front.
 It’s always better to be recognized and shown respect than to be recognized and embarrassed.
 This is the backdrop for Jesus teaching about another dinner party.
 This is the story and contrasts of two dinners.
 The first portrays important looking people coming in and picking out the finest seats available, people with pompous attitudes, qualifying themselves on the pecking order of how more important they are than others.
 Then there is the other dinner that is in total contrast to this dinner party they are currently observing.